Sourdough Chocolate Chip Cookies

 Wheat can be difficult to digest for many people.
 When you make sourdough products, the fermentation breaks down the amount of gluten present (2) and contains pre-biotics and probiotics.

-Also, wheat naturally contains phytic acid.
-Phytic acid is a anti-nutrient that decreases the body’s ability to absorb some of the nutrients present in wheat, like folate.
+Also, wheat naturally contains phytic acid, an anti-nutrient that decreases the body’s ability to absorb some of the nutrients, like folate, naturally present in wheat.

-The fermentation process helps breaks down this phytic acid, increasing the nutrient profile.
+The fermentation process helps break down this phytic acid, increasing the nutrient profile.

 Those who are sensitive to gluten may be able to tolerate long-fermented sourdough products.
 My daughter is one of those people.